Holographic Transmitarray Antenna with linear Polarization in X band: Author contributions statement

 \section{Author contributions statement}

 This project was done under the guidance of Prof. Oraizi as the supervisor.
-Mr. Salehi, as the primary author, proposed the method and performed the simulations.
+Dr. Homayoon Oraizi suggested the project .
+Mr. Salehi, as the first author, proposed the method and performed the simulations.
 In doing so, he developed a Matlab code for synthesizing the holograms.
-He also analyzed the measurement and simulation results.
-All authors reviewed the manuscript.
+All authors analyzed the measurement and simulation results.
+In addition, they reviewed and revised the manuscript.